-- K.2.1 If collection occurs after training or Competition, tTest planning shall consider the Athlete's whereabouts information to ensure Testing-Sample collection does not occur within two hours of such the Athlete's training, Competition participation or other similar physical activity.
-If the Athlete has trained or competed less than two hours before the time the Athlete has been notified of his/hertheir selection, the DCO or other designated Sample Collection Personnel shall chaperone the Athlete until this two-hour period has elapsed. - K.2.2 If the Sample was collected within two hours of training or Competition, the nature, duration and intensity of the exertion shall be recorded by the DCO to make this information available to the APMU and subsequently to the Experts. - K.2.3 Although a single blood Sample is sufficient within the framework of the ABP, it is recommended to collect an additional "B" Sample for a possible subsequent analysis of Prohibited Substances and Methods in whole blood (e.g. detection of Homologous Blood Transfusion (HBT), and/or Erythropoises Stimulating Agents (ESAs). - K.2.4 For Out-of-Competition Testing, "A["] and "B["] urine Samples should be collected together with the blood Sample(s) in order to permit Analytical Testing for ESAs unless otherwise justified by a specific intelligent testing strategy.
+K.2.1 If collection occurs after training or Competition, test planning shall consider the Athlete's whereabouts information to ensure Testing does not occur within two hours of such activity.
+If the Athlete has trained or competed less than two hours before the time the Athlete has been notified of his/her selection, the DCO or other designated Sample Collection Personnel shall chaperone the Athlete until this two-hour period has elapsed.

+If the Sample was collected within two hours of training or Competition, the nature, duration and intensity of the exertion shall be recorded by the DCO to make this information available to the APMU and subsequently to the Experts.

+K.2.2 Although a single blood Sample is sufficient within the framework of the ABP, it is recommended to collect an additional "B" Sample for a possible subsequent analysis of Prohibited Substances and Methods in whole blood (e.g. detection of Homologous Blood Transfusion (HBT), and/or Erythropoiseis Stimulating Agents (ESAs).

+For Out-of-Competition Testing, "A" and "B" urine Samples should be collected together with the blood Sample(s) in order to permit Analytical Testing for ESAs unless otherwise justified by a specific intelligent testing strategy.

-[CommenttoK.2.4: WADA's Blood Sample Collection Guidelines reflect these protocols and include practical information on the integration of ABP Testing into "traditional" Testing activities.
+[Comment: WADA's Blood Sample Collection Guidelines reflect these protocols and include practical information on the integration of ABP Testing into "traditional" Testing activities.
 A table has been included within the Blood Sample Collection Guidelines that identifies which particular timelines for delivery are appropriate when combining particular test types (i.e. ABP + Growth Hormone (GH), ABP + HBT, etc.), and which types of Samples may be suited for simultaneous transport.]

-K.2.5 The Sample shall be refrigerated from its collection until its analysis with the exception of when the Sample is analyzed at the collection site without delay.
+K.2.3 The Sample shall be refrigerated from its collection until its analysis with the exception of when the Sample is analyzed at the collection site without delay.
 The storage procedure is the DCO's responsibility.

-- K.2.6 The storage and transport device shall be capable of maintaining blood Samples at a cool temperature during storage.
+The storage and transport device shall be capable of maintaining blood Samples at a cool temperature during storage.
 Whole blood Samples shall not be allowed to freeze at any time.
 In choosing the storage and transport device, the DCO shall take into account the time of storage, the number of Samples to be stored in the device and the prevailing environmental conditions (hot or cold temperatures).
-The storage device shall be one of the following: - a) Refrigerator. - b) Insulated cool box. - c) Isotherm bag. - d) Any other device that possesses the capabilities mentioned below. - K.2.7 A temperature data logger shall be used to record the temperature from the collection to the analysis of the Sample except when the Sample is analyzed at the collection site without delay.
-The temperature data logger shall be able to: - a) record the temperature in degrees Celsius at least once per minute; - b) record time in GMT; - c) report the temperature profile over time in text format with one line per measurement following the format "YYYY-MM-DD HH:MM T"; - d) have a unique ID of at least six characters. - K.2.8 Following notification to the Athlete that he/she has been selected for Doping Control and following the DCO/BCO's explanation of the Athlete's rights and responsibilities in the Doping Control process, the DCO/BCO shall ask the Athlete to remain in a normal seated position with feet on the floor for at least 10 minutes prior to providing a blood Sample.
+The storage device shall be:

+- a) Refrigerator. - b) Insulated cool box.

+- c) Isotherm bag. - d) Any other device that possesses the capabilities mentioned below. - K.2.4 A temperature data logger shall be used to record the temperature from the collection to the analysis of the Sample except when the Sample is analyzed at the collection site without delay.
+The temperature data logger shall be able to: - a) record the temperature in degrees Celsius at least once per minute; - b) record time in GMT; - c) report the temperature profile over time in text format with one line per measurement following the format "YYYY-MM-DD HH:MM T"; - d) have a unique ID of at least six characters. - K.2.5 Following notification to the Athlete that he/she has been selected for Doping Control and following the DCO/BCO's explanation of the Athlete's rights and responsibilities in the Doping Control process, the DCO/BCO shall ask the Athlete to remain in a normal seated position with feet on the floor for at least 10 minutes prior to providing a blood Sample.

-[Comment: the Athlete shall not stand up at any time during the 10 minutes prior to Sample collection.
-To have the Athlete seated during 10 minutes in a waiting room and then to call the Athlete into a blood collection- room is not acceptable.]
+[Comment: The Athlete shall not stand up at any time during the 10 minutes prior to Sample collection.
+To have the Athlete seated during 10 minutes in a waiting room and then to call the Athlete into a blood collection room is not acceptable.]